- The Meaning of Number 4

 mind – opinion – science – sense

+especially if it is found unexpectedly.
 Each of the four leaves symbolizes something special:

-hope – faith – love – luck
+hope – faith – love – Luck

 The fourth year anniversary is traditionally celebrated with fruits and flowers in the Western world.